rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 At the end of these steps you should have your own copy of the shiny web app up-and-running using R-Studio on your local computer and ready to begin customizing it.

-If you intend to deploy as a kiosk you will want to also complete steps in the document WINDOWS_FIRSTRUN_README.md in the project's top level directory.
+If you intend to deploy as a kiosk you will want to also complete steps in the document SETUP_FOR_WINDOWS.md in the project's top level directory.
 Unfortunately there are quite a number of steps and tweaks to Windows 10 and the user accounts settings required to get the full, securely locked-down kiosk behavior we ultimately require.
 The provided document describes these settings and tweaks in full and painful detail.

-The final deployment and configuration of the app to a kiosk-like display using OpenKiosk is described in the third companion document FINAL_DEPLOYMENT_WINDOWS_README.md in the project's top level directory.
+The final deployment and configuration of the app to a kiosk-like display using OpenKiosk is described in the third companion document FINAL_DEPLOYMENT.md in the project's top level directory.

-There is a fourth document that describes  the available configuration parameters and performance 'tweeks' - CONFIGURATION_GUIDE_README.md
+There is a document that describes  the available configuration parameters and performance 'tweeks' - CONFIGURATION_GUIDE_README.md

+There is a useful document describing TIPS_TRICKS_AND_MAINTENANCE.md

 If you are wanting to modify or further develop the application there is a fifth document named DEVELOPERS_README.md that may be helpful.

-### Who do I talk to?

--   Owner/Originator: Richard Schramm - [schramm.r@gmail.com](mailto:schramm.r@gmail.com){.email}

-#### 1.0 - Preliminaries
+#### 1.0 - A Brief Description of "The System"

 The 'kiosk system' can be viewed as built on these .